sioldigitalsolutions/smaller-youtube-thumbnails/README.md

 🚀 **Features**

-- 🔳 Shrinks large YouTube video thumbnails for a tighter grid view
+- 🔳 Shrinks YouTube thumbnails for a tighter grid view
-- 🙈 Hides Shorts rows and "Shorts" shelf sections
+- 🙈 Hides Shorts rows and “Shorts” shelf sections
-- 🏠 Works on Home and Subscriptions feeds
+- 🏠 Works on Home and Subscriptions pages
-- ⚡ Loads instantly — zero config, just install and go
+- ⚡ Lightweight, fast, and simple — no settings required
-- 🔒 100% privacy-friendly: no tracking, ads, or data collection
+- 🔒 100% private: no tracking, no data collection

 ---